creativetechdev/MYWorks/Source/ValidationTool/readme.txt

-This has been updated 123
+This has been updated for jenkins

-This is a tool to check following things in xml files checking sandeep
+This is a tool to check following things in xml files checking